heindetotverre/wither/README.md

 ## Development and usage

-make sure you have the graphql server from the aformentioned repo running
+make sure you have the graphql server from the aformentioned repo running at http://localhost:4000/gql and the mongodb instance on sai server at mongodb://127.0.0.1:27017/db (this is the standard mongod location).
+See the README of https://github.com/heindetotverre/gqlserver

 npm run dev